The Gambia

 Birding the Gambia

-For the European tourist, The Gambia provides a first class destination for any birdwatcher.
-It has the advantage of being only a short flight away (about 5½ hours) and it has a very large bird list with over 550 species recorded.
+For the European tourist, The Gambia provides a first-class destination for any birdwatcher.
+It has the advantage of being only a short flight away (about 5½ hours) and it has a very large bird list with over 600 species recorded.
 It is situated close to the northern limit of the tropical rain front and The Gambia is right in the middle of the narrow transitional zone between semi dessert and tropical rain forest, consequently, the country’s bird list includes species from both of these areas with the species to be seen varying with the onset of the rainy and dry seasons.
-Add to the African endemic species the many European migrants that either pass through The Gambia or spend the winter there, and one can see why the bird list is so large.
+Add to the African endemic species the many European migrants that either pass through Gambia or spend the winter there, and one can see why the bird list is so large.
 Because of the proximity of the rain forest to the south and the desert to the north, there is always the chance of spotting something unusual that has overshot on migration, or on a food-finding tour.

 The climate is very pleasant, although it can be perhaps a little hot inland in the period just before and just after the annual summer rains.
 However, for many, the big attraction about birding in The Gambia is the attitude of the local population that is friendly, and, for the most part, very helpful.

 Hotels in The Gambia range from adequate to very good.
 As in all things, you get what you pay for.
 The Atlantic Hotel is a little out on a limb being close to the capital Banjul.
-However, it has its own bird garden, is close to the Bund road.
+However, it has its own bird garden and is close to the Bund road.
 There are several hotels, Kombo Beach, Bungalow Beach and the Badala Park that offer good birding just a short walk from the hotel in the Kotu area.
 The Senegambia has large grounds with a corresponding large bird population.
 The Kairaba, a little more expensive than the average is next door.
 Also nearby is the Kololi Beach Club, time-share, but rooms can be booked here.
 All these last three are close to and within easy walking distance of the small Bijilo reserve.

 A good guide can be a great help, especially if you are looking for a particular bird.
 The problem in The Gambia is that the local enterprise culture has found that a lot of tourists come to The Gambia to watch birds and that there is money to be made as a guide.
 If you appear outside your hotel with binoculars around your neck, potential guides will soon surround you.
-Some are good and really know their stuff, but many know little about bird recognition or where best to find birds.
+Some are good and really know their stuff, but others know little about bird recognition or where best to find birds.
 The very best ones, do not hang about outside hotels, you will need to contact them.
 All the hotels run special birdwatching excursions, and if you are on your first visit to The Gambia, then for your first couple of outings you won’t regret using these as a springboard to your own travels.
-However, for trips up-country and away from the coastal regions until you have a little experience of the country I would always recommend a guided tour.
-Not just for safety reasons, but because it would be just too easy to spend your valuable time searching for the best sites instead of birdwatching, which is after all, what you are thinking of visiting The Gambia for, isn’t it?
+A very popular one is called ‘Birds & Breakfast’ where you join a dawn boat journey up the river and end the excursion with coffee and breakfast.

 While the list of coastal sites will be enough to keep many birdwatchers happy for a fortnight’s holiday, to see the bigger raptors it is best to travel inland.
 Whilst the distances are not great, the poor state of the roads means that what would be a short 2-3 hour journey within Europe, will take all day in the Gambia and the follow-on from this is that you will need overnight accommodation.
-Therefore, I repeat my earlier statement; if you are new to The Gambia then you are better taking an organised tour to the inland sites and let someone else look after the admin.
+Therefore, if you are new to The Gambia then you are better taking an organised tour to the inland sites and let someone else look after the admin.

-Dress Remember The Gambia is a mainly Moslem country.
-Ladies, when away from the beaches, keep your thighs covered.
+Finally, a few words of advice.
+The Gambia is a mainly Moslem country.
+Ladies, when away from the beaches, should keep their thighs covered.
 Save the skimpy shorts for the holiday environs.
-Begging There are some beggars and scroungers who hang around outside the hotels.
-They can be a nuisance but be firm and tell them to go away and walk away from them.
+There are some beggars and scroungers who hang around outside the hotels.
+They can be a nuisance, but be firm and tell them to go away and walk away from them.
 They will tell you they are only trying to be friendly and why can’t you be friendly too.
 Don’t be fooled they will soon be asking you to donate to their school or some other project with the money undoubtedly destined for their own pocket.
-General Safety Having said that, the Gambians in general are really friendly people, you will undoubtedly meet many whose friendship you can savour for the rest of your life, but you probably won’t meet them just outside the hotel or on the beach and they certainly won’t thrust themselves upon you.
+Having said that, the Gambians in general are really friendly people, you will undoubtedly meet many whose friendship you can savour for the rest of your life, but you probably won’t meet them just outside the hotel or on the beach and they certainly won’t thrust themselves upon you.
 There are times when the country is troubled and at any time walking about by yourself away from tourist areas and especially in the city is not a good idea.
 Ask your hotel for advice and follow it.

 There is no social security in The Gambia and one cannot help but feel sorry for those with grave disabilities.
 However, once you begin giving you will be treated as the pot that never empties both by the needy and everyone else around.
 The best way to make a contribution to the local economy is to buy your souvenirs or a service from the Gambians and take with you articles that are useful for education.
 Hotel staff will be delighted to pass these on.
-(I took a large English dictionary, some pens and paper and an old pair of binoculars with me as well as some children’s T-shirts left over from an advertising promotion – the gratitude was overwhelming.
-Fatbirder)
+Away from tourist hotels there isn’t a problem you may be asked by the children for any pen or any sweet.
+Once you give a child one pen or sweet you will immediately be surrounded by masses more.
+If you carry an inexhaustible supply of goodies, fine, otherwise…

 A final finally.
-Caucasian tourists will be addressed as Toubab apparently a local corruption of two bob.
+Caucasian tourists will be addressed as ‘Toubab’ apparently a local corruption of two bob.
 Two bob (two shillings in old British money) was the going rate for running an errand in the days when The Gambia was a colony.
 If you think how inflation has changed values, you will realise that it was in fact quite a generous rate.
 Happy birding.

 Top Sites